 Now that you know whether a dual-band router switches automatically between bands, we will help you understand how to set up a dual-band router.

-- In doing so, the very first thing that you need to ensure is that your device supports 5 GHz 802.11n.
+- In doing so, the first thing you must ensure is that your device supports 5 GHz 802.11n.

 - After this, all you have to do is connect all the devices.
 Affix your PC or laptop to the router using a LAN cable.
 Follow this by connecting your router to a modem through the WAN and attaching your modem to the internet supply.
 That’s it.

 - Now, configure your computer.
 Here, set up your device so that it gets the IP address on its own.
 Follow the steps on-screen, and you will have your system configured.